jenniferbeni/home/README.md

 Upcoming: Integrate settings from GitHub accounts to set your goals.
 We'll storage resulting image, video and data visualization parameters within your storyboards. storyblok.com

 Our team is integrating the Discord API with 3 AI datascapes:
-Stable Artisan, OpenWebUI, Earthscape NextJS.
+Langchain JS, OpenWebUI, Earthscape NextJS.
 -->